-Anyone considering preaching a religion or importing religious material should seek local advice, as it may be illegal.
+Seek local advice before preaching a religion or importing religious material, as it may be illegal.

-Cuba does not recognise dual nationality.
+Cuba doesn't recognise dual nationality.
 This may limit the ability of the Australian Government to provide consular assistance to Australian-Cuban dual nationals who are arrested or detained.

-Australian-Cuban dual nationals must enter Cuba on a valid Cuban passport, and will also be required to show their Australian passports on departure from Cuba.
-Dual nationals may need to seek permission to enter Cuba, and should contact the Cuban Embassy in Canberra prior to travelling.
+Australian-Cuban dual nationals must enter Cuba on a valid Cuban passport, but will be required to show their Australian passports on departure from Cuba.
+Dual nationals may need to seek permission to enter Cuba.
+For more information, contact the nearest

-We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
-Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
+travel insurance to cover any overseas medical costs, including medical evacuation.
+Confirm your insurance covers you for the whole time you'll be away, and check what circumstances and activities aren’t included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
-The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.
-Proof of travel insurance is required to enter Cuba.
-We suggest you look at the conditions of the travel insurance policies to ensure you purchase the correct coverage at Asistur.S.A..
+The Australian Government won’t pay for your medical expenses overseas or medical evacuation costs.

-The standard of public medical facilities is basic in the capital Havana, and very limited in smaller towns and rural areas.
-Private medical facilities are available and well equipped, however the Cira Garcia Hospital is the private hospital available to tourists in Havana.
-International Servimed clinics can provide emergency medical care in the major tourist areas.
+The standard of public medical facilities is basic in Havana, and very limited in smaller towns and rural areas.
+Private medical facilities are available and well equipped, but the Cira Garcia Hospital is the only private hospital available to tourists in Havana.
+Servimed clinics can provide emergency medical care in the major tourist areas.
 Many pharmaceutical products are in short supply or unavailable.

 Doctors and hospitals require cash payment prior to providing treatment.
-Serious medical emergencies may require evacuation, at considerable cost (in excess of AUD$65,000), to a third country where the cost of medical treatment will be very high.
+Serious medical emergencies may require evacuation, at considerable cost.

 Outbreaks of the mosquito-borne illnesses dengue fever and Chikungunya are common in Cuba, particularly during the wet season (April to November).
-We recommend you take measures to avoid mosquito bites, including using insect repellent at all times.
+Take measures to avoid mosquito bites.

 There is limited transmission of Zika virus in Cuba.
-All travellers should protect themselves from mosquito bites.
-The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and consider deferring non-essential travel to affected areas.
-Further advice for both females and males is available from the Department of Health.
-Also see our Zika virus travel bulletin.
+Protect yourself from mosquito bites.
+The Australian Department of Health advises pregnant women to discuss travel plans with their doctor and consider deferring non-essential travel to affected areas.
+Further advice for all travellers is available from the

-Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, meningitis, leptospirosis, viral meningitis, conjunctivitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, meningitis, leptospirosis, viral meningitis, conjunctivitis and rabies) are prevalent, with more serious outbreaks occurring from time to time.
 Outbreaks of cholera are seasonal and common.
-We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
+Boil drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.